uiztok/uiztok.github.io/_team/VajsTanja.md

 {::options parse_block_html="true" /}

-I am a MSc student of Physics on the Faculty of Natural sciences and Mathematics, University of Maribor, Slovenia.
-For my Master's Thesis, I am developing the methodology to study the correlation between mitochondrial activation and assembly of bio-nanocomposites in lung epithelial cells exposed to nanomaterials.
+For my Master's degree of Physics on the Faculty of Natural sciences and Mathematics, University of Maribor, Slovenia, I investigated the correlation between mitochondrial activation and assembly of bio-nanocomposites in lung epithelial cells exposed to nanomaterials.

 {% include person-projects.html %}